 Years later I shared these early experiences with a woman bass player who was so good she played bass for Cirque de Soleil.
 As an unknown musician she had had the same experience when she showed up at jams.
 We called it “The invisible woman syndrome”.

 One day I heard that Steve Freund the last guitarist to play with Big Walter actually lived up the road in Vallejo and often played locally at the Ivy Room.
 So I made a plan.
-With hopes that someone who loved Big Walter as much as I did might accept me as a student I recorded a tape with me playing three Big Walter harmonica tunes with no backing but my foot.
+With hopes that someone who loved Big Walter as much as I did might accept me as a musician I recorded a tape with me playing three Big Walter harmonica tunes with no backing but my foot.
 Then I took that tape to the Ivy Room.

 For the next three months I drove to Steve’s studio and played harmonica while Steve backed me on guitar, gave feedback, and told Big Walter stories.
 He also introduced me to the music of my second musical hero, Otis Spann.
 During about the twelfth lesson Steve sat back and said, “You just brought the old guys into the room.
 Come sit in with my band”.
 And the world took another turn.

-As a regular ‘last set’ guest on Steve’s stage I got a chance to meet and sit in with world class blues artists Rusty Zinn, Wendy DeWitt, Barrelhouse Chuck, RJ Mischo, Bob Welsh and many others.
+As a regular guest on Steve’s stage I got a chance to meet and sit in with world class blues artists Rusty Zinn, Wendy DeWitt, Barrelhouse Chuck, RJ Mischo, Bob Welsh, and many others.
 It was an honor beyond my wildest dreams.
 And I made lifelong friends.

 In the spring of 2003 Steve went with me to Fantasy Records to make a short demo CD along with Wendy DeWitt, June Core, and Randy Bermudes.

 When the CD came out, the following review appeared in “Harp-L”, the online harmonica player’s discussion forum: